Cost of Stamps

 Priority Mail® Express

 Along with the changes noted above, there are also some changes to Parcel Select® Destination Delivery Unit (DDU), Parcel Select® DSCF, Parcel Select® DNDC, Parcel Return Service Return Sectional Center Facility (RSCF), and Parcel Return Service Return Delivery Unit (RDU).
-You can read through the complete list of affected services, including the full Zone/Weight rate charts via USPS® Order 5673.
+You can read through the complete list of affected and non-affected services as well as all rates via USPS® Notice 123.

 The USPS recently announced the new proposed Certified Mail rates for 2020.
 The prices are going up 10%, but there are best practices and even tech that can help offset these costs—and the onerous process.